Canvas: For painting

 Early canvas was made of linen, a sturdy brownish fabric of considerable strength.
 Linen is particularly suitable for the use of oil paint.
 In the early 20th century, cotton canvas, often referred to as "cotton duck", came into use.
-Linen is composed of higher quality material, and remains popular with many professional artists, especially those who work with oil paint.
+Linen remains popular with many professional artists, especially those who work with oil paint.
 Cotton duck, which stretches more fully and has an even, mechanical weave, offers a more economical alternative.
 The advent of acrylic paint has greatly increased the popularity and use of cotton duck canvas.
 Linen and cotton derive from two entirely different plants, the flax plant and the cotton plant, respectively.

 Gessoed canvases on stretchers are also available.
 They are available in a variety of weights: light-weight is about 4 oz/yd2 or 5 oz/yd2; medium-weight is about 7 oz/yd2 or 8 oz/yd2; heavy-weight is about 10 oz/yd2 or 12 oz/yd2.
 They are prepared with two or three coats of gesso and are ready for use straight away.
 Artists desiring greater control of their painting surface may add a coat or two of their preferred gesso.
 Professional artists who wish to work on canvas may prepare their own canvas in the traditional manner.

 One of the most outstanding differences between modern painting techniques and those of the Flemish and Dutch Masters is in the preparation of the canvas.
 "Modern" techniques take advantage of both the canvas texture as well as those of the paint itself.
 Renaissance masters took extreme measures to ensure that none of the texture of the canvas came through.
 This required a painstaking, months-long process of layering the raw canvas with (usually) lead-white paint, then polishing the surface, and then repeating.
 The final product had little resemblance to fabric, but instead had a glossy, enamel-like finish.

 With a properly prepared canvas, the painter will find that each subsequent layer of color glides on in a "buttery" manner, and that with the proper consistency of application (fat over lean technique), a painting entirely devoid of brushstrokes can be achieved.
 A warm iron is applied over a piece of wet cotton to flatten the wrinkles.